THOMASELOVE/432-classes-2025/class01/README.md

 1. Get officially registered (SIS) for the right flavor of the course (PQHS 432, CRSP 432 or MPHP 432) if you're not already.
 2. Complete the Welcome to 432 survey at <https://bit.ly/432-2025-welcome-survey>.
     - Thanks to those of you who've already done this.
 3. Accept your invitation to [Campuswire](https://campuswire.com/) (see your email or just look at your existing account).
+There's a poll up there at the moment (closes Wednesday at noon.)

 ### Before our next class Thursday 2025-01-16 at 1 PM